AMSUCF/ComicsAndImageText/index.md

 ## Asynchronous Course Structure

 This course uses an asynchronous format, and relies upon students to complete all readings, engage with both pre-recorded and external videos, and join in on course discussions.
-All assignments are due on Sunday night at the close of their listed module, but will be accepted with no penalty through the next listed deadline.
+All assignments are due on Sunday night at the close of their listed module, but will be accepted with no penalty through the next listed deadline except the draft and final paper, due to the schedule of the summer semester.
 Once an assignment closes, late work will not be accepted unless an additional extension has already been approved by the instructor: please reach out early if circumstances will require additional time!

 - Office hour assistance is available both through text on Webcourses messages and via Zoom: Zoom is recommended for advanced technical problems, where screen-sharing might be helpful to resolving errors.
 - All course materials are asynchronous, using a mix of video and text as appropriate.
-However, optional synchronous sessions approximately every two weeks (recorded for later viewing) offer an opportunity for direct Q&A, and students are encouraged to participate as their schedule permits.
 - Students will need access to a reliable internet connection and computer, chromebook, or tablet in order to participate in the course.
 - In the event of an emergency or medical challenge, additional flexibility beyond the grading guidelines is available: when anticipated, students should reach out to the instructor as soon as feasible to form a plan or discuss an incomplete if needed.